ANVLISTENER/apache-gluten/README.md

 Apache Spark is a mature and stable project that has been under continuous development for many years.
 It is one of the most widely used frameworks for scaling out the processing of petabyte-scale datasets.
 Over time, the Spark community has had to address significant performance challenges, which required a variety of optimizations.
 A major milestone came with Spark 2.0, where Whole-Stage Code Generation replaced the Volcano Model, delivering up to a 2× speedup.
 Since then, most subsequent improvements have focused on the query plan level, while the performance of individual operators has almost stopped improving.

+Note: This repo attempts push to Ubuntu 24.04 to latest tech.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/47296334/199853029-b6d0ea19-f8e4-4f62-9562-2838f7f159a7.png" width="700">